colinbankier/chatty/README.md

   font-size: 80%;
 }
 ```
 You'll notice the default css includes the entire Twitter Bootstrap css in `app.scss`.
 The correct place for this is prbably in the `vendor` directory.
-Phoenix uses Brunch.io to do asset compilation.
+Phoenix uses Brunch.io to do asset compilation, so can handle things like less, or coffeescript easily.
 Any files in these `web/static` directories are
-precompiled automatically before being sent to the browser.
+precompiled (into `priv` directory) automatically before being sent to the browser.

 Here is what your new template/layout should look like:
 ![finished layout](https://raw.githubusercontent.com/colinbankier/chatty/master/readme_assets/template.png)